berkeley-stat159/project-alpha/slides/progress.md

 # Our process (cont'd)

 ## What do we need to successfully complete the project?
-- try our best to reproduce as much as possible
+- Try our best to reproduce as much as possible
-- if time allows, explore new approaches
+- If time allows, explore new approaches

 ## Difficulty of making work reproducible?
-- making sure that stuff works for both Python 2 and 3.
-Travis is a pain, but testing is important.
+- Making sure that stuff works for both Python 2 and 3
+- Travis is a pain, but testing is important

 # Potential topics to cover in class in the future
 - Overview of brain / neuroanatomy?